athaeryn/evented-google-map/README.md

   .on(map)
 ```

-You can also chain those last calls togther:
+You can also chain those last calls together:

 ```js
 EventedGoogleMap(map)